mumby0168/cosmos-db-paging/README.md

-# cosmos-db-paging
-Some paging example in Cosmos DB written as part of my blog post.

-## Getting started
+# Getting started

+See my blog post that talks through this example in more detail [here]().

 You will need the .NET 6 SDK installed and either VS Code, VS 2022 or the latest version of rider to edit this code.